Buddism/BLCDNServer/readme.txt

 BLFileServer:
-	hosts the file server binding on the ip and port in appsettings.json, 0.0.0.0 is ALL bindable ips need to port forward the port 5022 or the one you set in appsettings.json
+	hosts the file server binding on the ip and port in appsettings.json, 0.0.0.0 is ALL bindable ips need to port forward the port 28000 (OR THE ONE BL USES) (BOTH TCP+UDP) or the one you set in appsettings.json if players can join your server without you port forwarding you might not need to port forward (blocklands UPNP opens both TCP and UDP)

 BLCacheParser:
 	converts a cache.db into a folder (blobs/) full of the compressed .bz2 format (the format bl uses for cdn) of each file in the cache